About

 Education & Training

-In 2014, I earned my BSc in Neuroscience & Classical History from Agnes Scott College, a private all-women’s liberal arts school that taught me the power of curiosity and interdisciplinary thinking.
-I went on to complete my PhD in 2020 through the Interdisciplinary Program in Neuroscience at Georgetown University, where I deepened my passion for science and discovery.
+I started my journey in 2014 with a BSc in Neuroscience & Classical History from Agnes Scott College, a small historically all-women’s liberal arts school that taught me to follow my curiosity everywhere, even into the classics.
+From there, I dove into a PhD in Neuroscience at Georgetown University, where I fell even more in love with discovery, problem-solving, and the thrill of figuring things out.

-As a postdoctoral fellow in the Faundez Lab at Emory University, I honed my skills in cellular neuroscience, mentorship, and teaching.
-But after three rewarding years, I realized the traditional academic path wasn’t for me.
+During my postdoc in the Faundez Lab at Emory University, I sharpened my skills in cellular neuroscience, mentorship, and teaching, and learned just how satisfying it can be to build structured systems that help people and research thrive.
+After three years, I realized the traditional academic path wasn’t the perfect fit for me—and that’s okay!

 Honors & Awards